-All ESI campers will be placed with roommates based on age and program.
-If your camper is attending with a friend, you may indicate that during registration, and we will do our best to place them together in their dorm.
-Dorm rooms at Episcopal vary from doubles to quads, and depending on enrollment, age, and programming, campers may be with one to three roommates during each week of residential programming.
+All dorms are supervised by ESI staff on each floor, as well as a residential lead counselor in each dorm.
+All ESI students will be placed with roommates based on age and program.
+If your student is attending with a friend, you may indicate that during registration, and we will do our best to place them together in their dorm.
+Dorm rooms at Episcopal vary from doubles to quads, and depending on enrollment, age, and programming, students may be with one to three roommates during each week of programming.

-All medication is distributed by our on-staff registered nurse.
+All medication is distributed by our on-staff Registered Nurse.
 All morning and evening medications are distributed at meals.
 Bedtime medications are distributed by the nurse immediately prior to camper lights out.